West Virginia Tax Incentives

 This website has a map of West Virginia divided into 6 districts.
 Click on a district to get the locations and contact information DRS offices in that district.

-The potentially eligible applicants for the Economic Opportunity Tax Credit are businesses engaged in the activities of manufacturing, information processing, warehousing, non-retail goods distribution, qualified research and development, the relocation of a corporate headquarters, or destination-oriented recreation and tourism; which make qualified investment and create qualified new jobs in the required numbers.
-No maximum or minimum investment.
-The Jobs creation threshold is 20 new jobs held by WV domiciled WV residents.
+Qualified businesses include only those engaged in the activities of manufacturing, information processing, warehousing, non-retail goods distribution, qualified research and development, the relocation of a corporate headquarters, or destination-oriented recreation and tourism.

 The goal of this tax credit is to establish employment opportunities in West Virginia.
 Some of these opportunities could be for workers with disabilities.